-The ideal method of access to the island from Beaufort is aboard the Island Express.
+The ideal access method to the island from Beaufort is aboard the Island Express.
 The scenic ferry takes you from the mainland to miles of unexplored beaches along the Cape Lookout National Seashore and Shackleford Banks.
-The only way to access the National Seashore is via boat (three miles off shore), meaning there are no roads in the area.
+The only way to access the National Seashore is via boat (three miles offshore), meaning there are no roads in the area.

-Driving is allowed on the open oceanside beach, seaward of the dunes and down to the tide line all with an ORV Beach Driving Permit and a proper 4×4 vehicle that can drive on sand.
+Driving is allowed on the open oceanside beach, seaward of the dunes, and down to the tide line with an ORV Beach Driving Permit and a proper 4×4 vehicle that can drive on the sand.